work with me to get your spark back

-I’m a Registered Nutritionist and Functional Medicine Practitioner who works with women in the media and creative industries to boost energy, happiness and health.
+I’m a Registered Nutritional Therapist and Functional Medicine Practitioner who supports women in the pursuit of weight loss and wellbeing.
 With a background deep rooted in the Arts, I thrive on pulling together my passion for people and nutrition in a uniquely creative and colourful way.
-I’m on a mission to empower women with the tools to reach their health goals, feel fabulous, improve quality of life and career productivity.
+I’m on a mission to empower women with the tools to positively reach their health goals, feel fabulous and improve quality of life.

-Hannah Alderson BA(Hons) DipCNM mBANT mIFM regCNhC is registered with the British Association of Nutrition and Lifestyle Medicine (BANT) and is regulated and governed by the Complementary and Natural Healthcare Council and fully insured.
+Hannah Alderson BA(Hons) DipCNM mBANT mIFM regCNhC is registered with the British Association of Nutrition and Lifestyle Medicine (BANT), is fully insured and regulated and governed by the Complementary and Natural Healthcare Council which is an accredited nutrition register regulated by the Professional Standards Authority of the United Kingdom and fully insured.

 Hannah trained for three years at the world renowned College of Naturopathic Medicine in London, qualifying as a Registered Nutritional Therapist with a Diploma in Nutritional Therapy.
 Her training continued with the Institute of Functional Medicine and the University of Functional Medicine.
 Hannah attended and completed the AFMCP™-UK training in London in 2018 where IFM educates health care professionals how to apply these principles in practice through an intensive 5 day training course called Applying Functional Medicine in Clinical Practice™.
-Hannah now runs her practice in Berkhamsted Hertfordshire, specialising in Women's Health, utilising her nutritional expertise and exceptional rapport with people.
+Hannah now runs her practice in Berkhamsted Hertfordshire, specialising in weight loss, utilising her nutritional expertise and exceptional rapport with people.
 As a member of BANT Hannah continues extensive postgraduate training to expand her expertise and deepen her knowledge in the practice of evidence based Nutritional Therapy and Functional Medicine.

 more about hannah